Ataxia-Telangiectasia

 Newcastle Upon Tyne, ENG, GB

-Ruth Plummer practices in Newcastle Upon Tyne, United Kingdom.
+Ruth Plummer practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Ms. Plummer is rated as an Elite expert by MediFind in the treatment of Ataxia-Telangiectasia.
-Her top areas of expertise are Ataxia-Telangiectasia, Telangiectasia, Melanoma, and Basal Cell Skin Cancer.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Ataxia-Telangiectasia, Telangiectasia, Melanoma, and Basal Cell Skin Cancer.

 Elite in Ataxia-Telangiectasia